 Two policy engines dominate the MCP access control landscape: Open Policy Agent (OPA) with its Rego language, and AWS Cedar.
-While both offer declarative policy languages, independent research and production deployments reveal significant differences in their approach, security characteristics, and real-world performance.
+While both offer declarative permission-based policy languages, independent research and production usage reveal significant differences in their approach, security guarantees, and real-world performance.

 The Security Reality: Independent Benchmarking Results